socketsupply/nat-traversal-spec/SPEC.md

 - Finally, `P0` must calculate the nat type based on the data collected so far

+To guard against dropped packets, peers should retry the nat detection process every second until they know their nat.

 ### `MsgPing`

 Sent as a "request" for a `MsgPong` message.
+The other peer is expected to respond with a `MsgPong`.
+If they do not respond promptly, they are considered to be down.

 ```c
 struct MsgPing {